-Who says you must spend a ton of money on weights when exercising?
+Who says you must spend a lot of money on weights when exercising?
 Instead, fill water jugs partially with water.

-One gallon of water can weigh as much as eight pounds.
-This will give you quite the workout without breaking the bank.
+One gallon of water can weigh as much as 8 pounds.
+This will give you quite a workout without breaking the bank.

 6. Rainwater Collector